Venous insufficiency – Chronic Cerebrospinal Venous Insufficiency and neurologic-like problems

 The treatment suggested in this research is of a surgical nature.

 “Standard diagnostic criteria are not available, and current diagnosis largely depends on a combinatory use of imaging modalities.
-Although few researches have been conducted to gain an evidence-based therapeutic approach, several recent advances indicate that intravenous angioplasty in combination with stenting implantation may be a safe and efficient way to restore normal blood circulation, alleviate the discomfort symptoms, and enhance patients’ quality of life.
+Although few researches have been conducted to gain an evidence-based therapeutic approach, several recent advances indicate that intravenous angioplasty in combination with stenting implantation may be a safe and efficient way to restore normal blood circulation, alleviate discomfort symptoms, and enhance patients’ quality of life.

 In addition, surgical removal of structures that constrain the internal jugular vein may serve as an alternative or adjunctive management when endovascular intervention is not feasible.
 Notably, discussion on every aspect of this newly recognized disease entity is in the infant stage, and efforts with more rigorous designed, randomized controlled studies in an attempt to identify the pathophysiology, diagnostic criteria, and effective approaches to its treatment will provide a profound insight into this issue.”

-In this image, we see blockage of the cerebrospinal fluid flow from upper cervical instability.
+In this image, we see a blockage of the cerebrospinal fluid flow from upper cervical instability.

 A December 2020 paper in the journal CNS Neuroscience (8) and therapeutics describes idiopathic normal pressure hydrocephalus as the most common type of adult-onset hydrocephalus and that this is a potentially reversible neuropsychiatric entity characterized by dilated ventricles, cognitive deficit, gait apraxia (walking difficulties because of brain injury), and urinary incontinence.

 The researchers note: “Despite its relatively typical imaging features and clinical symptoms, the pathogenesis and pathophysiology of idiopathic normal pressure hydrocephalus remain unclear. . .
-The common consensus is that ventriculomegaly (the ventricles appear larger than normal) resulting from cerebrospinal fluid (CSF) dynamics could initiate a vicious cycle of neurological damages in idiopathic normal pressure hydrocephalus. ”
+The common consensus is that ventriculomegaly (the ventricles appear larger than normal) resulting from cerebrospinal fluid (CSF) dynamics could initiate a vicious cycle of neurological damage in idiopathic normal pressure hydrocephalus. ”

 At Caring Medical, there are many ways that we document conditions and components of a clogged brain drainage system